Frequently Asked Questions

 The league "hires" you to do a job.
 You should treat it as such.

-- Show up on time for your assignments (be at the field 20 minutes before the game time)
+Show up on time for your assignments (be at the field 20-30 minutes before game time)

-- Inform your assignor if (through sickness or emergency) you cannot do a game you've accepted.
-Be sure to give anough notice to cover the game.
+Inform your assignor if (in the event of sickness, emergency, or schedule change) you cannot do a game you have accepted.
+Reject the game in BAYS.
+Be sure to give enough notice to your assignor so other referees can be assigned to cover the game.

-- Maintain a courteaous and professional manner, even if some around do not.
+ALWAYS maintain a courteous and professional manner, even if those around you do not.
+AYS always supports our referees in any situation.

 Once you have passed the training course, contact